 As a continuing-returning student, you are able to register for courses through myRedDragon.
 The registration period begins in April for fall and summer courses and in November for spring and winter courses.
 You will be assigned a specific time based on your “earned credit hours” in which you can begin to register.
-For specific information and directions on how to register, go herespecific information and directions on how to register.
+View registration instructions.

 All new students will register for courses at a First-Year Orientation Program or at a Transfer Transition Seminar.

 A time ticket is a designated period of time in which you will be eligible to begin to register for courses for a specific term.
 Time tickets are issued, and become available to students approximately one month before the registration period opens.
 All detailed registration information is located on myRedDragon.

 A registration PIN is a four digit access number that you will need in order to register.
 This pin will allow you to register through myRedDragon once your time ticket becomes active.
 At the conclusion of your advisement meeting, you will receive your registration pin number, which will change each semester that you register for classes.

 Do I have to see an advisor in order to register?